Sailing Tours & Trips in Greek Islands

 Greece Sailing Adventure: Cyclades Islands

-Carmen, traveled in May
+Elliot, traveled in August

 Nine islands reveal themselves aboard a 54-56ft yacht, with peaceful stops at Gaidharos Bay.
 Sailing basics come alive navigating from Santorini's Athinios Port through the Cyclades, featuring swim stops at Paradisi Beach and hands-on crewing opportunities.